rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 * A link to the RhoConnect Push Service files
 * An uninstaller for RhoMobile Suite

-NOTE: TO run RhoStudio, you MUST USE THE RHOSTUDIO LAUNCHERS.
-Before building your first project, you'll be promoted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
+NOTE: To run RhoStudio, you MUST USE THE RHOSTUDIO LAUNCHERS.
+Before building your first project, you'll be prompted to create a free account at http://rms.rhomobile.com.
 Just enter a valid email address and password.

 ### Ruby
 The RhoMobile Suite installer for Windows contains Ruby 1.9.3-p194.
 This version of Ruby is used for executing rake commands on the development host computer and for running RhoConnect applications.